slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"I think I’m greedy, but I’m not greedy for money -- I think that can be a burden -- I’m greedy for an exciting life."
 -- David Hockney [1937]*

 It’s okay to live a life others don’t understand.

-We were designed to walk dozens of miles each day, catch our own meals, live in a close-knit tribe, have regular sex, raise children and die.
-When life becomes about enjoying every second over accumulating more stuff, we are able to live lives of true abundance and joy.
+We were built to walk dozens of miles daily, hunt or gather meals, live in tight tribes, have frequent sex, raise children, and die young.
+When life becomes about enjoying every second instead of accumulating more stuff, we unlock true abundance and joy.

 Hints:

-- Build a business with the heuristic of «maximize my vacation time».
-You will often be presented with two options: the lucrative option and the lifestyle option.
+- Build businesses using the heuristic: “maximize my vacation time.”
+You’ll often face two paths: the lucrative one and the lifestyle one—choose wisely.
-- Aspire to work 3 days a week; 3 weeks a month; 3 months free a year.
+- Aspire to work 3 days a week, 3 weeks a month, with 3 months free each year.
-- Aspire to move past room-mates, commutes, alarm clocks and calendars.
-(Naval Ravikant)
+- Move past roommates, commutes, alarm clocks, and calendars (Naval Ravikant).
-- Own my house on a few acres with clean water river frontage, and assets I can enjoy & be creative with (car, bike, music equipment, tools, etc)
+- Own a house on a few acres with clean river frontage, plus assets you enjoy and create with (car, bike, music gear, tools, etc.).
-- How to reduce your expenses without sacrificing your quality of life?
-Geoarbitrage.
-Car: max 10K.
-Job: live next to it.
-Income doesn’t make you rich. spending habits do.
+- Reduce expenses without sacrificing quality: geo-arbitrage, max \$10K car, live near work.
+Income doesn’t make you rich—spending habits do.
-- The opposite of play isn’t work, it’s depression.
-Create a life you don’t need a vacation from.
-Making money in order to consume goods can’t mankinds’s sole purpose on this planet.
+- The opposite of play isn’t work; it’s depression.
+Create a life you don’t need to escape from.
+Making money to consume goods isn’t humanity’s sole purpose.
-- 3 hobbies: one creative, one to keep in shape and one to make money.
+- Three hobbies: one creative, one for fitness, one for income.
 - House + work + third place.
-We drink to loosen our tongues.
-Feel like a local celebrity: everybody knows who you are.
+We drink to loosen tongues.
+Feel like a local celebrity: everyone knows you.
 - I have no plans to retire.
-It’s the perfect combination of work and play that keep you young.
+The perfect mix of work and play keeps you young.
-- You can never be over dressed or over educated but avoid clothing that are more interesting than you are.
+- You can never be overdressed or overeducated, but avoid clothes more interesting than you are.
 - Simplicity is the ultimate sophistication.
-- You don’t have to be rich to start living the life you want.
-Most people were just brainwashed into thinking that they wanted a luxurious, expensive lifestyle.
-A happy life tends to be much simpler: a healthy body, a mind at peace, a loving family, time to do what you love.
+- You don’t need to be rich to live the life you want.
+Most people were brainwashed into craving expensive luxury.
+A happy life is simpler: healthy body, calm mind, loving family, time for what you love.
 - Hit the gym.
 Avoid drama.
 Smell nice.
 Make money.
-Level up your circle.
+Upgrade your circle.
 Talk less.
 Pray more.
 Think highly of yourself.
 Sex, sun, rest, exercise, diet, self-respect, real friends, money, gratitude, discipline, laughter, purpose, peace of mind, mental clarity, meditation, growth, time in nature.
-- When you watch sports on TV, you are watching other men live out their dreams while you doing nothing for your own dreams.
-You are a Dream Cuck.
+- Watching sports on TV means watching other men live their dreams while you do nothing for yours.
+You’re a dream cuck.
 - Poor people spend to be seen.
 Wealthy people spend to be invisible.
 - Stop wasting time on fake achievements.
 Learn to fight, build, or make money.
 Real men create, not escape.